javaidiqbal11/IKY_Chef_Corner_Avatar/README.md

 - Tested the Flask App with HeyGen Trial Token to complete POC --- Done
 - Working to build the RAG for retreiving recipies data from pinecone --- Knowldge Based --- Done
 - Working on the GPT Integeration module --- Done
-- Currently custom llm api endpoint not possible with heygen.
+- Currently custom llm api endpoint not possible with h eygen.
 - It uses webrtc to their server to fetch the stream events(audio) and uses stream event to handle speech on their end.
 - GPT-4o is being used for interactive avatar when we provide the api key.
 - The solution for now is to use the default web ui of heygen to add knowledge base and prompt strucutre to use the interactive avatar.